Nanofus/novel.js/README.md

 ### Styling

 The `css` folder contains a file named `skin.css`.
 Styles in `skin.css` override the default styles from `style.css`.

+### Saving

+Novel.js has currently two ways to allow the player to save and load their game.
+This is controlled by the `settings.saveMode` value, which can be either `cookie` or `text`.
+Saving is done by clicking the "Save" and "Load" buttons in the game window, or by using the `saveGame` and `loadGame` commands.

+#### Cookie

+The first way to save a game is to use the browser's cookies.
+If you use this option, make sure you have the required legal notifications in your game.
+The game is saved as a cookie named `gameData`, and contains the `game.json` file Base64 encoded.
+The cookie has an expiration time of 365 days by default.
+There can currently be only a single saved game.

+#### Text

+The second way is to save the `game.json` file as a Base64 encoded string, that is then shown to the player and prompted to be copied.
+The "Load" button then shows a text field that allows the player to paste in their saved game data.

 ## License